kingzamzon/docs/docs/user-wallets/pkps/bitcoin/1of1-multi-sig.md

 # 1-of-1 Multi Signature

-This guide provides a simple example of using two PKPs (Programmable Key Pair) to create a P2SH (Pay-to-Script-Hash) Bitcoin transaction only requiring one signature from either of the PKPs.
+This guide provides a simple example of using two PKPs (Programmable Key Pairs) to create a P2SH (Pay-to-Script-Hash) Bitcoin transaction only requiring one signature from either of the PKPs.

-You can see a result of this example [here](https://mempool.space/tx/24fe5ff20e474f6ae47de3beaa01d619527ef2963b354fb7bf7f1d9cffb86f80).
+You can find a result of this example [here](https://mempool.space/tx/24fe5ff20e474f6ae47de3beaa01d619527ef2963b354fb7bf7f1d9cffb86f80).

 ## Prerequisites